Education, Master of Arts

 • A candidate intending to pursue the Master of Arts in Education with emphasis in Educational Administration will complete the Principal Licensure program as part of the MA degree.

 • Candidates who already hold a teaching license who are intending to pursue an added endorsement and/or the Master of Arts in Education with emphasis in Educator Effectiveness are required to hold an initial or professional teacher license as a prerequisite for admission.
-Colorado Department of Education endorsements available for currently licensed teachers are: Reading Teacher, Reading Specialist, Culturally and Linguistically Diverse Education, Special Education, and Mentor Teacher.
+Colorado Department of Education endorsements available for currently licensed teachers are: Reading Specialist, Culturally and Linguistically Diverse Education, Special Education, and Mentor Teacher.

 • A candidate intending to pursue the Master of Arts in Special Education will be eligible to apply for a Special Education Generalist license after the first year and can then pursue the additional 10-13 graduate credits towards the MA in Special Education.
 For more information, please see Special Education, Master of Arts.